 - Your annual progress report to HHS/ACL is compiled into an Annual Report to Congress.
 You want to ensure your report does not show your performance measures as “Not Met”.

 What are the required transition activities and how is the 5% determined?

-on State Leadership activities be used for the transition training and/or transition technical assistance activities.
-Since you will not know the exact amount of actual expenditures on State Leadership activities until the end of the fiscal year, to budget for transition activities you can utilize one of the following options: of the expenditures Section 4(e)(3)(B)(i)(III) of the Act includes a requirement that statewide AT programs provide training/technical assistance to assist students with disabilities who receive transition services under IDEA and adults with disabilities maintaining or transitioning to community living.
-Section 4(e)(3)(A) also requires that at least 5%
+Five percent of the State Leadership budget must be used for transition training and/or transition technical assistance activities.
+Since you will not know the exact amount of actual expenditures on State Leadership activities until the end of the fiscal year, to budget for transition activities you can utilize one of the following options:

 - Budget for 5% of your actual expenditures on state leadership activities from the prior year or use an average from prior year actual expenditures to project a reasonably accurate expenditure level.

 For example, using the first option: Total award is $400,000, 60% allocated on State-Level Activities = $240,000, 40% allocated for State Leadership = $160,000 – 5% of the 40% budgeted for transition Activities = $8,000.
 Another example using the second option: Total award is $400,000 and actual expenditures on State-Level Activities the prior year = $320,000 and 20% on State Leadership Activities = $80,000 and 5% budgeted for transition is $4,000.

 Is there a recommended accounting strategy to track state level and state leadership expenditures?